-Renters insurance protects you from all sorts of conditions, like fire, hail, and windstorms, which can cause destruction of your belongings and force you out of your home.
-It’s natural to think that renters insurance extends to perils of the sentient kind as well: rodents, roaches, mice, termites, bed bugs, and so on.
+Renters insurance covers all sorts of conditions, like fire, hail, and windstorms, that can cause destruction of your belongings and force you out of your home.
+So it’s natural to think that renters insurance coverage extends to perils of the sentient kind as well, like rodents, roaches, mice, termites, bed bugs, and so on.

-However, renters insurance doesn’t cover bed bugs, or any other type of nesting or infesting creature, even if they force you to find alternative accommodations.
+However, renters insurance does not cover bed bugs, or any other type of nesting or infesting creature, even if an infestation forces you to find alternate accommodations.
 That’s because renters insurance policies are very specific about the perils they cover and under what circumstances.
-Bed bugs are disgusting and their bites can be painful, but you may have to pay for their extermination on your own.
+Bed bugs may be disgusting and their bites can be painful, but your renters insurance probably won’t pay to exterminate them.

 That means you won’t be covered under any of the key renters insurance components.
-If a fire destroys your mattress, the renters insurance company will replace it under your personal property coverage; not so if bed bugs turn it into a breeding ground.
-If someone gets hurt and sues you, you’ll be covered under the provision for reasonable expenses for medical payments to others; not so if bed bugs bite a guest and they sue you for that reason.
+If a fire destroys your mattress, the renters insurance company will replace it under your personal property coverage, but not so if bed bugs turn it into a breeding ground.
+If someone gets hurt and sues you, you’ll be covered under the provision for liability expenses and medical payments to others, but not so if bed bugs bite or infest a guest and they sue you for that reason.